infotraining/docs-cpp-design-patterns/oop.md

 * Code that uses delegation:

     `TextAlignment` is an interface that defines the behavior of the classes that control the alignment of the text.
 The instance of `TextParagraph` gets the `render()` request but instead to implement the alignment by itself it delegates the request to the `TextAlignment` object.
-Alignment can be set and even changed at runtime.

 ![Delegation](img/delegation-after.png)